alanng10/StandInfoTech/Docue/a.md

 Class Lang is support tech stack on Android.

-Class Lang that is execute on Android is System Android.
+Class Lang System that is execute on Android is System Android.

 System Android program has program frame.